jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.4.2 =

+* Bugfix for those who install WordPress in a subdirectory, for home comment submission was failing in 1.4 and 1.4.1.
+* Bugfix for wpbook_admin_javascript.js which included an outmoded jQuery selector syntax and broke the admin js in 2.9.1
+* Bugfix for wpbook_admin_javascript.js which included hardcoded paths assuming wp_content path relative to wp-admin (shows images for default gravatar icons by default now rather than waiting for tooltip hover)

 = Version 1.4.1 =
 * Doh!
 Typo snuck into release package.
 (See http://wordpres.org/support/topic/348292)